Sometimes I look at life like it is a big Sims game, and I wonder how people are able to live in their houses without setting them on fire.

 I force myself to remember that some people in my life who may not have their shit together right now will eventually get it together.
 And then they will be so amazing and self-assured.
 Right now, I have to see them as they are.

 A supervisor told me once, for some reason, that people cannot always be their best selves.
 I get worried though when I tend to see the people around me at their worst, knowing that their best isn’t even that great.
 But maybe it’s an issue of perspective.
-To some people, some of the Obies I’ve met or members of my family are the greatest people in their lives.
+To some people, some of the Obies I can’t stand are the greatest people they’ve ever met.
 What can I do about that?

-When I’m with wealthier friends, I tend to feel awkward about cleaning things, because on the one hand, I love to clean, but on the other hand, I sometimes feel like I’m acting like a servant.
+When I’m with wealthier friends, I tend to feel awkward about cleaning things in their house, because on the one hand, I love to clean, but on the other hand, I sometimes feel like I’m acting like a servant.
 It’s pretty silly, but it crosses my mind.

 With less wealthy friends, I tend to be expected to do something in terms of cleaning.
 I don’t usually imagine waiting for someone else to do it.
 Class issues, I guess.